- High load capacities

-- the desired lifting height or the number of floors to be reached;
+- The desired lifting height or the number of floors to be reached.

-- the ratio of lifting height to platform dimensions;
+- The ratio of lifting height to platform dimensions.

-- and the frequency of elevator usage.
+- The frequency of use of the elevator system.

 What influences the acquisition costs?

-- The size of the cabin
+- The size of the cabin.

-- The desired load capacity
+- The desired load capacity.

-- The number of floors to be reached and the associated lifting height
+- The number of floors to be reached and the associated lifting height.

-- The installation location of the elevator system
+- The installation location of the elevator system.

-- The number of required extras (such as ramps, enclosures, etc.)
+- The number of required extras (such as ramps, enclosures, etc.).

-A concrete example
+A specific example